7.0 Office of Housing and Residence Life

 7.4.12 Solicitation and Commercial Activities

-No one may engage in any commercial activity, sell items, solicit funds or sell raffle tickets in the residence halls without the written permission of the Assistant Dean of Students or Associate Director of Housing and Residence Life.
+No one may engage in any commercial activity, sell items, solicit funds or sell raffle tickets in the residence halls without the written permission of the Assistant Dean of Students or the Associate Director of Housing and Residence Life.
 Signing in a person who plans to engage in these activities is a violation of college policy.
 This prohibition includes, but is not limited to, the distribution of fliers or menus for local establishments, etc.

 7.4.13 Residence Hall Entry and Exit Procedures